 Market conditions can significantly impact RLV.
 For instance, in a booming market, the GDV might be higher due to increased demand and rising property prices, potentially increasing the RLV.
 Conversely, in a downturn, reduced GDV can lead to a lower RLV, making it challenging to justify high land acquisition costs.

 Moreover, construction costs can fluctuate based on supply chain issues, labour availability, and material costs.
-For example, in 2026, the cost of materials like steel and timber has been particularly volatile, further complicating RLV calculations.
+For example, in 2026, the cost of materials like steel and timber has been particularly volatile.
+A 10% unexpected spike in build costs directly reduces the RLV, meaning developers must incorporate conservative cost estimates and strong contingency funds into their appraisals.

 Why Accurate RLV Calculation Matters for Developers